Saidat23/devops.pbl/MERN.md

 Install the dotenv module by running the command " npm instal dotenv "

 Open the index.js file with the command " vim index.js ".

-Type in the code below and save.
+Type in letter "I" to switch to insert mode and then type in the code below and save.

 " const express = require('express');
   require('dotenv').config();